frictionlessdata/TableSchema.jl/DESIGN.md

 [Frictionless Data](http://frictionlessdata.io/) is a set of lightweight specifications, libraries and software improving the ways to get, share, and validate data.

 This design document focuses on functional specification and design of two code libraries written in [Julia](https://julialang.org/): "Table Schema" and "Data Package".
-The design follows the general design principles described at [specs.frictionlessdata.io](https://specs.frictionlessdata.io) and the V1 announcement ([blog.okfn.org](https://blog.okfn.org/2017/09/05/frictionless-data-v1-0/), [hackmd.io](https://hackmd.io/KwUzE5wIwRgWgGYENzDgFmAgzHKA2fJOABmHwGMATEmK8GIoA===)).
+The design follows the general design prbinciples described at [specs.frictionlessdata.io](https://specs.frictionlessdata.io) and the V1 announcement ([blog.okfn.org](https://blog.okfn.org/2017/09/05/frictionless-data-v1-0/), [hackmd.io](https://hackmd.io/KwUzE5wIwRgWgGYENzDgFmAgzHKA2fJOABmHwGMATEmK8GIoA===)).

 ## Functional Specification